 Specifically, we will widen northbound State Route 539 between H Street and the Lynden-Aldergrove border crossing by adding two additional lanes, bringing the total to three lanes: a General Purpose, NEXUS and truck lane (the truck lane splits into two lanes just before reaching the border).
 We will also widen the shoulder.

-The entire northbound roadway will be shifted east around the Duty Free store to accommodate the new CBSA facility.
+The entire northbound roadway will be shifted east around the Duty Free store to accommodate the reconfigured CBSA facility.

 Why is WSDOT

 The Lynden-Aldergrove border crossing is a bottleneck that creates long traffic backups in an area with growing freight and traveler needs.
 Canadian customs has secured funding to rebuild its 40-year-old, obsolete building and enlarge the size of its inspection facilities.
 The improved port of entry cannot operate effectively without corresponding improvements to our state highway.